 In some parts of Oregon, geothermally heated groundwater can be harnessed to produce renewable electricity.
 Energy Trust can help you explore the potential of low-temperature geothermal resources to generate electricity at your site.

-If you have a geothermal resource and are interested in using it to generate electricity, contact Dave Moldal at 503.445.2476.
+If you have a geothermal resource and are interested in using it to generate electricity, contact Josh Reed at joshua.reed@energytrust.org.

 Project Development Assistance

-Energy Trust provides support for expert project development assistance including, but not limited to, grant writing assistance, feasibility studies, final design, permitting, utility interconnection and construction management.
-We may pay up to 50%, up to a maximum of $200,000, of the cost of hiring an outside consultant to provide expert assistance for these activities.
+Energy Trust provides project development assistance including, but not limited to, grant writing assistance, feasibility studies, final design, permitting, and utility interconnection.
+We can pay up to 50% of the cost of hiring an outside consultant to provide expert assistance for these activities, up to a maximum of $200,000.

 Project development assistance forms